vmware/versatile-data-kit/examples/incremental-ingest-from-db-example/README.md

 ```
 </details>

-**Please remember to add the new records in the source DB** after running the data job for the first time (as explained in the Database section above) in case you want to track the incremental ingestion effect.
-If no new records are added to the source database and the data job is run again, no new data will be ingested and the target table will stay the same.
+**Please remember to download the enriched source DB** after running the data job for the first time (as explained in the Database section above) in case you want to track the incremental ingestion effect.
+If the data job is run again with the initial source, no new data will be ingested and the target table will stay the same.

 After running the data job, we can check whether the new backup table was populated correctly by using the `sqlite-query` command afforded to us by the `vdk-sqlite` plugin, which we can use to execute queries against the configured SQLite database (`VDK_SQLITE_FILE` environment variable) without having to set up a data job for that.
 Since initially the `VDK_SQLITE_FILE` environment variable was set to the source DB, we need to reassign it to query the target DB instead and then execute the `sqlite-query` command: